pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 The connection definitions in the connections file are managed with the commands in the :ref:`connection command group`.

-In the interactive mode, this option may not be modified after the command line is processed.

 .. index:: triple: --pdb; general options; pdb